xyflow/xyflow/README.md

 ## Helper Functions

-If you want to remove a node or connect two nodes with each other you need to pass a function to the `onElementsRemove` or the `onConnect`.
+If you want to remove a node or connect two nodes with each other you need to pass a function to `onElementsRemove` or `onConnect`.
 In order to simplify this process we are exporting some helper functions so that you don't need to implement them by yourself:

 ```javascript
 import ReactFlow, { isNode, isEdge, removeElements, addEdge } from 'react-flow-renderer';